The World & Vietnam Newspaper highlights some notable world news this morning, November 28.

 REUTERS.
 In a statement on November 27, NATO Secretary General Jens Stoltenberg called on Turkey to accept Sweden's request to join the alliance "as soon as possible".

 AFP.
-Negotiations to form a coalition government in the Netherlands quickly "bogged down" from the very beginning when the MP chosen by the Freedom Party (PVV) to represent the negotiations was forced to declare his resignation due to a scandal.
+Negotiations to form a coalition government in the Netherlands quickly "bogged down" from the very beginning when the MP chosen by the Liberal Party (PVV) to be the negotiating representative was forced to declare his resignation due to a scandal.

 MINISTRY OF FOREIGN AFFAIRS OF AUSTRIA.
 Austria pledges an additional 3.8 million Euros to the Grain from Ukraine initiative to contribute to global food security.

 DW.
-German police have recorded a 40 percent drop in the number of people entering Germany illegally through the borders with Poland, the Czech Republic and Switzerland since Germany introduced new controls last month.
+German police have recorded a 40% decrease in the number of people entering Germany illegally through the borders with Poland, the Czech Republic and Switzerland since Germany introduced new controls last month.

 BBC.
 The UK Health Security Agency (UKHSA) has recorded the first human case of swine flu and is now accelerating contact tracing and increasing surveillance at hospitals in North Yorkshire to reduce the risk of infection.